 What to do next

-After you migrate to an ACK Pro cluster, you need to manually limit the permissions of the worker RAM role assumed by nodes in the cluster in order to enhance node security.
+After you migrate to an ACK managed Pro cluster, you must manually limit the permissions of the worker RAM role assumed by nodes in the cluster in order to enhance node security.
 For more information, see Manually limit the permissions of the worker RAM role of an ACK managed cluster.

-If your ACK dedicated cluster has cGPU Basic Edition installed, after you migrate to an ACK Pro cluster, you need to upgrade cGPU Basic Edition to cGPU Professional Edition.
+If your ACK dedicated cluster has cGPU Basic Edition installed, after you migrate to an ACK managed Pro cluster, you must upgrade cGPU Basic Edition to cGPU Professional Edition.
 For more information, see Upgrade cGPU Basic Edition to cGPU Professional Edition in an ACK Pro cluster.

-Are my services on the ACK dedicated cluster affected during migration?
+Are the services in the ACK managed Basic cluster affected during the migration?

-During the cluster migration, the managed components of the ACK dedicated cluster will enter sleep mode, but running services will not be affected.
+During the migration, the control plane components of the ACK dedicated cluster are dormant.
+The running services are not affected.

 The cluster migration includes three stages: the control plane enters sleep mode, etcd data is backed up, and managed components are started.
-The entire process is expected to take about 10 to 15 minutes, during which the API server will be unavailable for approximately 5 to 10 minutes.
+The overall process is expected to take 10 to 15 minutes.
+During this time, the API server is expected to be unavailable for 5 to 10 minutes.

 How do I handle failures in environment variable configurations for ACK Virtual Node during the precheck?